 Influencer features are more important for brand awareness and reputation management now than they’ve ever been.
 Well timed coverage can evidence new approaches to customer service or customer participation at an attraction – or even highlight new security and safety procedures you might have put in place and want to evidence.
 How to find the right influencers for this kind of creative approach are detailed in the eBook.

 To maximise the opportunities a pre and post-Brexit marketplace will bring, it also details why a more planned and strategic approach to marketing for 2018 is critical.
 Also key here are new advertising formats that drive audiences to book direct on your website.
 We’ll present insights here that directly draw from campaigns we’ve delivered.

-Well the key component every marketer should address first with GDRP is the requirement for double opt in during any data capture process.
+Well, the key component every marketer should address first with GDPR is the requirement for double opt-in during any data capture process.
 Promotion mechanics, like the one’s outlined above, can easily be developed to trigger this critical “confirm your sign up” second opt-in step.

 The end results from a well-timed promotion?
 Well educated new audiences ready to visit and a much more active data base of existing and lapsed customers.

 And most importantly – data from both audiences will be completely refreshed and GDPR compliant.
 Incidentally – so far as results are concerned, our own insights show there’s likely to be an average 25% reduction in the total number of sign-ups driven with double opt-in, but a 30% increase in conversions from good quality follow-up email communications.

 We’ll be detailing more key steps and considerations in delivering these winning social media centric tactics in our Attraction Marketing for 2018 eBook, due the end of November.

 Alternatively, send an email direct to email@example.com – and he’ll send you your own download link directly!